Bard-Gaming/Minecraft-Script/documentation/syntax.md

 Statements are separated by semicolons (``;``), and indentation is irrelevant, so feel free to structure your code however you desire.

+### Grammatical priorities
+Grammatical classes have a given priority, which defines which element gets treated first when parsing a program.
+These priorities are as follows (descending order):

+- Statement
+- Code Block
+- Expression
+- Atom

 ## Variables

 ### Defining a variable